jeronimo-molina/jeronimo-molina/README.md

 # Hi there 👋
 # Welcome to my GitHub Profile!

-I'm **Jerônimo de Rossi Molina**, a data scientist and currently a PhD candidate in History at the University of Passo Fundo (Brazil), researching in the fields of International Politics and Geopolitics.
-My projects and academic research focus on predicting the behavior of agents (people, countries, weather, and even animals) acting in social, geographic, or political environments.
-Here, you can find research spanning from Business to Social Sciences; from Political Science to Agriculture; from Conceptual History to Computer Science.
-This is an interdisciplinary scientific approach, merging data science with various fields and databases.
+I'm **Jerônimo de Rossi Molina**, CEO at Urbano Applied Research and Innovation & Technology Manager at InovaRS.
+I work at the intersection of machine learning, artificial intelligence, and AIoT (Artificial Intelligence of Things), developing integrated hardware and software solutions for real-world challenges.
+My focus is on designing and implementing predictive systems that support decision-making in dynamic environments—whether in urban infrastructure, public management, or industry.

+Here, you’ll find a portfolio that bridges data science with applied technology, showcasing projects that range from smart devices to intelligent systems across sectors such as business, agriculture, and public services.
+This is a practical and interdisciplinary approach to innovation, where algorithms meet action.

 # Tech Knowledge